 Challenges in Route Optimization

-Specifically, one of the bigger routing challenges is the requirement of a specific driver or vehicle at a job.
+Specifically, one of the bigger truck routing challenges is the requirement of a specific driver or vehicle at a job.

-“The toughest challenge for routing is the complication of attributes.
+“The toughest challenge for truck routing is the complication of attributes.
 This is when certain jobs require a tech with the right skills, or a truck with a certain boom height or equipment on board.
 That makes routing very difficult and is near impossible to do effectively and efficiently manually,” said Ryan Driscoll, marketing director for GPS Insight.

 And, while some fleets can have set daily routes, many experience daily changes and same-day re-routes.